 Padmanabhapuram Palace

-The Poomukha Malika has a triangular arch that leads to other portions of the complex.
-The engraved wooden ceiling of the arch has 90 different flower carvings.
+The Poomukha Malika welcomes visitors with a striking triangular arch that leads to other sections of the palace.

 Mantrasala – The King’s Council Chamber

-The Mantrasala is where the King conducted meetings and took administrative decisions.
-There are fine carvings on the ceiling and beams of the room.
-The room also has a single gable and eleven small windows (kilivaadhil).
+The Mantrasala served as the venue where the king conducted meetings and made administrative decisions.
+Fine carvings decorate the ceiling and beams, while a single gable and eleven small windows, known as kilivaadhil, enhance the room’s elegance.

 Central Mansion